iswilljr/google-clone/README.md

 API_KEY=...
 ```

-You cant get the context [here](https://programmablesearchengine.google.com/controlpanel/create).
+You can get the context [here](https://programmablesearchengine.google.com/controlpanel/create).
 Then go to the dashboard > Overview > Basic > Search engine ID, copy and paste on the `env` file. finally the `env` file should look like this:

 ```env
 API_KEY=...